lifedup/react-dark-mode/README.md

 # React Dark mode
 Ultra light weight example that is not complicated or over engineered.
 It's less than 30 lines of code with a lot of lessons to be learned in each line.
 This is why it's currently not just a package.
 ## Why is this not a package
 I might make it one but for now, it's only around 60 lines of readable code total and there are a lot of lessons to be learned in each line.
 The solution uses 3 different browser technologies and a few different react methodologies like keep state where it's used, don't rerender if you don't have to, and don't use global state if you don't need to.
+The way the tech works together is the same way you would sync login/out state, shopping cart data, and any other stat that needs to be updated across browser tabs and windows.
 ## What is does not do
 - Does not use global state or context
 - Does not rerender app on theme state change